facebookresearch/voxpopuli/README.md

 Please refer to the [S2T examples](https://github.com/pytorch/fairseq/tree/master/examples/speech_to_text) for the use of baseline model checkpoints.

-## Wav2letter C++ implementation

-A wav2letter implementation as well as a checkpoint pretrained on VoxPopuli 100k is also available in the [Wav2letter respository](https://github.com/flashlight/wav2letter/tree/master/recipes/joint_training_vox_populi).

-The complete fine-tuned ASR baselines for this codebase should come soon.

 # What's New
 - __2021-03-03__: VoxPopuli released.